vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 ```

 #### Step 2.
 Define Inputs
 Begin by specifying all required inputs for the analysis: the direcotry containing .Spe files, the end-of-bombardment (EoB) timestamp, the HPGe effeciecy cure function and parameters, a gamma-line table, and half-lives.
+To expeirmentally determine `EFFICENCY_FIT_PARAMS` on an HPGe detector, refer to the supplementary information of the linked paper (**"High Purity Germanium Detector Calibration Methods"**)

 ```python
 # Directory with .Spe files